IlyaLab/kramtools/pairwise/README.rst

 The requirement for compatibility with the prototype drove much of its design.

-The original program was motivated by one goal: speed...specifically, fast calculation of the several standard statistics describe above on input with significant amounts of missing data.
+The original program was motivated by one goal: speed. ..specifically, fast calculation of the several standard statistics describe above on input with significant amounts of missing data.